zhutoutoutousan/A-study-note-as-a-beginner/software-industry/project-control.md

   - Node.js

 ## What is learned
-- Becareful with multiple logical operators
+- Be careful with multiple logical operators
 ```
 a || b && c
 a || (b && c)